Daniabbasi25/RopstamTask/README.md

 i reuse this components in every form and also insted of creating new componet for update car screen i reuse the add car screen

+### Validation

+I apply Validation on signup and add update car form user have to fill each input field